turtlemonvh/blanket/README.md

     - have glob patterns to match templates (relative to where they will be copied into)

 - package HTML into a single binary
-    - maybe make this a plugin
+    - make this a plugin, like
         - https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/index.html
         - https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/management.html
     - plugins that implement a UI report